How to Build Continuous Compliance into Your Development Pipeline

 fail-on: critical

-The action pulls a lightweight Docker image, runs the scan against your staging environment, and posts results as a PR comment.
-If a critical finding is detected, the check fails and the merge is blocked.
+The action pulls a lightweight Docker image, runs compliance validation against your staging environment, and posts results as a PR comment.
+If a critical policy violation is detected, the check fails and the merge is blocked.

 GitLab CI setup

-Add a security stage to your .gitlab-ci.yml.
-The scanner runs in a Docker container:
+Add a compliance stage to your .gitlab-ci.yml.
+The validator runs in a Docker container:

 stage: test